ValaaLabs/valaa-stack/DEVOPS.md

 > `valos-vault-1.5`: All packages which conform to ValOS specification
 > are called `Valaa packages`.
 These packages are inclusively
 > considered part of the `Valaa ecosystem`.

+The system is structured into a plethora of purpose-oriented vertical `domains` and into four content oriented horizontal `utility layers`.

+Each utility layer is named by the content or service is provides and builds or depends on the previous layers.
+- `files` layer provides files via git repositories
+- `packages` layer provides npm packages via npm registry.
+   These packages are created by git repositories called `vaults`.
+- `authorities` layer provides the Valaa live authority service APIs.
+   Authorities are controlled by git repositories called `autholleries`.
+- `partitions` layer provides the resource content as partition events and blobs.
+These are served via authority service APIs.

+TODO(iridian): Figure out and describe the concrete role of domains.

+A DevOp manages these layers by scripts that are delivered inside the packages alongside their main content.
+A command line tool called Valaa Manager or `valma` is used to discover and `invoke` these scripts as `valma commands`.

+From a DevOps perspective `valma`, `vault` and `authollery` are the three concrete core mechanisms that everything else ties into.

+Valma and specific domains are specified in other documents and as such are only briefly described here.
+The utility layers are common to everything form the bulk of this document.
+They are fully specified at the last part of this document after all the brief descriptions.

 ## 2. ValOS `domains` are cross-stack slices, each with a well-defined purpose